t3hmun/AspCoreFromScratch/doc/001_csproj.md

 > *The _correct dlls_ is complicated because Core now uses the [Runtime Package Store](https://docs.microsoft.com/en-us/dotnet/core/deploying/runtime-store) and on top of that there is all the conficting dependant version shennigans that we'll get into later.

 > Early verions of Core attemtped use `dotnet.exe` with the now depreciated `project.json` instead of MSBuild but that is history.
-> The monster called MSBuild rules all. `dotnet.exe` is now a convenience wrapper on MSBuild with handy features.
+> The monster called MSBuild rules all.
+The build functionality of `dotnet.exe` is now a convenience wrapper on MSBuild with handy features.

 MSBuild does a huge amount of magic for us making builds easy*.
 There are 2 decent walthroughs by Microsoft that give you a practical rundown of MSBuild,